dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/progress-indicator/demos.md

 ### Submit form activity indicator

 Use this indicator in forms, side by side a submit button.
-Its a light weight and dense way to tell the user whats happening at the moment.
+It's a lightweight and dense way to tell the user what's happening at the moment.

 <ProgressIndicatorSubmit />